-- Wastewater discharge records (e.g. monthly bills and annual discharge records; metering records compiled in a spreadsheet (e.g. Excel) is ok as long as the metering records are available for review as well) whose totals match the reported data to all questions answered. - Meter calibration records where applicable (e.g. as per manufacturer's specifications). - Estimation methodology documented where applicable - All wastewater sources at the facility are tracked in full.
+- o Wastewater discharge records (e.g. monthly bills and annual discharge records; metering records compiled in a spreadsheet (e.g. Excel) is ok as long as the metering records are available for review as well) whose totals match the reported data to all questions answered. - o Meter calibration records where applicable (e.g. as per manufacturer's specifications). - o Estimation methodology documented where applicable - o All wastewater sources at the facility are tracked in full.
 This means that all sources listed in the Level 1 table have complete answers in all columns that are accurate.

-- Key Employees are aware of the facility's wastewater data tracking program and how data quality is maintained. - Inspection Things to Physically Look For: - Is wastewater/effluent directed to a wastewater/effluent treatment plant or does it undergo treatment prior to discharge? - Are surface water/storm water drains free from contamination and blockages? - Are procedures established to manage wastewater/wastewater discharges being followed? (e.g. management of wastewater, activities etc.)
+o Key Employees are aware of the facility's wastewater data tracking program and how data quality is maintained.

-- Are spills or leaks to the environment observed? - Are the boiler blow down and other membrane cleaning activities where water is collected and tracked as well? - Are the flowmeters in place working (in case the facility has select the "meters" method), calibrated and accessible? - \circ A picture of flowmeters as evidence has to be taken during the site inspection - In the case of estimated data, please verify the water balance is based on available flow meters, equalization tank volumes, flow rate timing, etc. - o Verify invoices for incoming water and discharge estimation
+- o Is wastewater/effluent directed to a wastewater/effluent treatment plant or does it undergo treatment prior to discharge? - o Are surface water/storm water drains free from contamination and blockages? - Are procedures established to manage wastewater/wastewater discharges being followed? (e.g. management of wastewater, activities etc.) - o Are spills or leaks to the environment observed? - o Are there boiler blow down and other membrane cleaning activities where water is collected and tracked as well? - Are the flowmeters in place working (in case the facility has selected the "meters" method), calibrated and accessible? - o A picture of flowmeters as evidence has to be taken during the site inspection - o In the case of estimated data, please verify the water balance is based on available flow meters, equalization tank volumes, flow rate timing, etc. - Verify invoices for incoming water and discharge estimation